 What is castling in Chess?
 How was my opponent able to “interchange” his king and rook?
 Why did my opponent move 2 pieces in one move?
-These are a few common questions to beginners.
+These are a few common questions for beginners.
 They revolve around the concept of castling.
 This term is quite new to beginners.
-Once I got ample of questions regarding castling.
+Once I got ample questions regarding castling.
 I decided to write this short article on it.
-Here is an article on how to set-up the chessboard.

 Castling is a unique quality given to the king to reach safety.
 Generally, the king can move 1 square at a time, but in this scenario, the king can move 2 squares at a time and the rook moves beside it.
 But as it is a unique quality, there are some conditions

 In Castling King and Rook are involved.
 A King moves Two squares and the Rook comes next to it.
 So as there are two Rooks, one has an option to castle in both ways.
 Castling is useful as it gets the king to safety and also the Rook gets developed.
 So we can call it a multi-purpose move.
 Now we move on to the types of castling and the conditions required for castling.

 When White moves his King to g1 and Rook to f1 it is a short castle.
 The reason it is called short castle is the rook moves only 2 steps in this case.

 Here white King moves to c1 and a1 Rook moves to d1 it is called Long Castle.